 Carline Thistle is a biennial, and so requires regular reestablishment by seed.
 Eroded chalk slopes provide opportunities for this; otherwise, it is a poor competitor, and in closed turf is assisted by heavy grazing.
-It may struggle to find suitable habitat where ungrazed Torgrass dominates East Kent chalk slopes, although it can be seen sparsely dotting such habitats. ground is provided some less
+It may struggle to find suitable habitat where ungrazed Torgrass dominates East Kent chalk slopes, although it can be seen sparsely dotting such habitats.
+Open ground is provided by some less common habitats, such as consolidated shingle at Dungeness.

 Unlike the position in relation to many thistles, wind dispersal of fruits is not particularly effective: the plants are low, the fruits are relatively heavy and their pappus is easily detached.
-The fruits may also be susceptible to small mammal predation30.
+The fruits may also be susceptible to small mammal predation.
 These factors point to a limited ability to spread beyond a local distribution.

-30 Greig-Smith, J. & Sagar, G.R.
+&lt;sup>31 Greig-Smith, J. & Sagar, G.R.
 1981, Biological causes of local rarity in Carlina vulgaris.
 In (Synge, H., ed.)
 The Biological Aspects of Rare Plant Conservation.